Corn

 img_0777 Seneca Sunrise

 Seneca Sunrise This is a sweet corn developed by Will after years of breeding.
 It is sweet, has fat 81/2″ cobs with 14-16 (or more) rows.
-A great mid-season corn that will even dry down in the field here in Northern Minnesota.
+A great early corn that will even dry down in the field here in Northern Minnesota.
 This dry corn not only makes great seed for next year but grinds very nicely for nutty, sweet cornmeal.
 As there is absolutely no corn grown within miles of us, you can be sure it has not been contaminated by GMO corn pollen blowing in the wind.
 Tested at 11.33% protein and a whopping 33.32% sugar!
 67 days

 Simonet